Medical Detox in Los Angeles

 - Abdominal cramps and diarrhea

-Although withdrawal symptoms from opioids are not necessarily life-threatening, they are difficult to manage on your own.
-As a result, many people go back to using opioids just to relieve the symptoms before the detox is complete.
+Although withdrawal symptoms from heroin and prescription opioids are not necessarily life-threatening, they are challenging to manage on your own.
+Thankfully, opioid and opiate detox can help.

-If you have been drinking alcohol heavily over the course of months or years, your central nervous system has adjusted to the presence of alcohol and you can experience withdrawal if you suddenly stop consuming it.
-Symptoms of alcohol withdrawal include:
+If a patient has been drinking alcohol heavily over the course of months or years, their central nervous system has adjusted to the presence of alcohol; they can experience withdrawal if they suddenly stop consuming it.
+Symptoms of alcohol withdrawal might include:

 - High fever